ashki23/python-workshop-basics/README.md

 .\.venv\Scripts\Activate.ps1
 ```

-Note that you can also use VS Code to create and activate the virtual environment.
+Alternatively, you can use VS Code to create and activate the virtual environments (see [here](https://code.visualstudio.com/docs/python/environments)).